 We’ve been working on it for months!
 And we are set to release it just before the Holidays!
 Yes, we are very excited!

 It’s so much fun to act out a scene rather than just narrate it.
 We get to use intonation and emphasis.
 We even got the famous Ed Asner to voice Don Brown, the snarky wine buyer who rudely threw us out of his office but not without the keys to our ultimate success.
-We get to add color with Japanese, English, New Jersey, and South Carolina accents.
+And we get to add color with Japanese, English, New Jersey, and South Carolina accents.
 And of course, sound effects!

 So, what can we say?
 “Coming to Your Earbuds Soon, The Barefoot Spirit Radio Theater!”